D2-mods/Better-IWD-Pregen/d2-script/readme.txt

 A minimalist script and tweak pack for Infinity Engine games.
 This mod was started as an attempt to make an improved version of the "IWD Pregen" party AI script from Icewind Dale: Enhanced Edition.

-See GitHub page for additional info on scripts and tweaks.
+- See GitHub page for additional info on scripts and tweaks.
+- This mod supports any mods using the engines of supported games.
+- Older EEs that don't support v2.0+ opcodes are treated the same as original BG2 engine.

 --